clay-kress/OpenGL_Playground/README.md

 My adventures with OpenGL rendering and learning github and git

-This will probably involve a minecraft clone written in C or something
+This will probably involve a minecraft clone written in C or something test